AAhmeddRRagabb/Sentiment-Analysis/README.md

 ## Notes
 - The dataset was obtained from the Kaggle [IMDB Movie Reviews](https://www.kaggle.com/datasets/vishakhdapat/imdb-movie-reviews) dataset.
 - The GloVe file can not be uploaded here.
-It can be accessed through [GloVe Embeddings](https://nlp.stanford.edu/projects/glove/)
+It can be accessed via [GloVe Embeddings](https://nlp.stanford.edu/projects/glove/)
 ---
 ***Alhamdulilllah***